emlearn/emlearn-micropython/paper/paper.md

 The emlearn-micropython software package provides a selection of machine learning inference algorithms, along with some Digital Signal Processing functions.
-They have been selected based on what is useful and commonly used in embedded systems for processing sensor data.
+The algorithms have been selected based on what is useful and commonly used in embedded systems for processing sensor data.
 The implementations are designed to be compatible with established packages, notably scikit-learn[@scikit-learn], Keras[@keras] and scipy[@scipy].
-Table \ref{table_emlearn_micropython_modules} provides an listing of the provided functionality.
+\autoref{table_emlearn_micropython_modules} provides an listing of the provided functionality.

-The software is distributes as MicroPython native modules[@micropython_native_module].
-A MicroPython native module contains a combination of machine code (compiled from C) and MicroPython interpret byte-code (compiled from Python).
-The module can installed at runtime using the `mip` package manager.
+The software is distributed as MicroPython native modules[@micropython_native_module], which can installed at runtime using the `mip` package manager.
 The modules provided by emlearn-micropython are independent of eachother, and typically a few kilobytes large.
 This makes it easy to install just what is needed for a particular application, and to fit in the limited program memory provided by the target microcontroller.